 How Is Oxycontin Addiction Treated?

-For this reason, it is highly recommended the client begins in this stage of care.
-There are benefits as well.
-They will be supervised 24 hours per day and have access to staff.
+For this reason, it is highly recommended that you begin in this stage of care.
+There are benefits, as well.
+You will be supervised 24 hours per day and have access to staff.
 This process will last anywhere from three to seven days and is dependent on the severity of the addiction.

 The staff will ask a variety of questions that will determine your path in treatment.
-Depending on your history of relapse, underlying factors such as dual diagnosis, the severity of the addiction, and stability at home will settle your next step.
-They could decide residential treatment suits your needs the best.
+Depending on your history of relapse, underlying factors such as a dual diagnosis, the severity of the addiction, and stability at home will settle your next step.
+They could decide that residential treatment suits your needs the best.

 Residential treatment will place you in the care of the addiction specialists for a period of up to 90 days.
 In severe cases, this could be longer, but on average stays can vary from 30 to 90 days.
 You will participate in a variety of therapies such as group therapy, individual counseling, cognitive behavioral therapy, and family therapy to list a few.

-OxyContin Abuse Statistics
+Oxycontin Abuse Statistics